-Hepatitis B Documentation of completion of the 3 step series AND Tiepatitis B 1 1 documentation of immunity by titer Measles Immunity confirmed by titer Mumps Immunity confirmed by titer Rubella Immunity confirmed by titer Varicella Immunity confirmed by titer Tuberculosis Proof of 2 step TB Skin test or Quantiferon TB Gold Blood Test or if positive results provide clear Chest X-Ray.
+Hepatitis B Documentation of completion of the 3-step series AND documentation of immunity by titer Measles Immunity confirmed by titer Mumps Immunity confirmed by titer Rubella Immunity confirmed by titer Varicella Immunity confirmed by titer Tuberculosis Proof of 2 step TB Skin test or Quantiferon TB Gold Blood Test or if positive results provide clear Chest X-Ray.
 Ongoing TB screening renewal required.
-Tetanus, Diphtheria Documentation of Tdap Booster within the past 10 years. & Pertussis (Tdap) Influenza Beginning November of first year in the program: Documentation of flu shot administered during the current flu season OR documentation of approved exemption from immunization from Rush University Medical Center's Employee & Corporate Health.
-Yearly renewal required (offered free of charge through Rush).
-Meningococcal Record of one dose of meningococcal conjugate COVID-19 Documentation of completion of the 2-dose Moderna or Pfizer vaccine or 1-dose Johnson & Johnson vaccine OR documentation of approved exemption from immunization from Rush University Medical Center's Employee & Corporate Health.
-This may change based off of CDC and Rush guidelines.
+Tetanus, Diphtheria Documentation of Tdap Booster within the past 10 years. & Pertussis (Tdap) Influenza Beginning fall of first year in the program: Documentation of flu shot administered during the current flu season OR documentation of approved exemption from immunization from RUSH University Medical Center's Employee & Corporate Health.
+Yearly renewal required (offered free of charge through RUSH).
+Meningococcal Immunization record of one dose of meningococcal conjugate on or after the age of 16 COVID-19 Vaccination is not required but recommended

-^{}Requests for exemption from immunization may be made due to medical contraindications and/or religious beliefs and require documentation to support the request.
+\Requests for exemption from immunization may be made due to medical contraindications and/or religious beliefs and require documentation to support the request.
 Support for exemption due to medical contraindications should be provided by the student's personal physician.
 Support for exemption due to religious beliefs should come from a religious leader.
 It is the student's responsibility to submit this request to Employee and Corporate Health who will review the request and determine if the request will be granted.

 Affiliated clinical sites may require additional proof of health and immunity requirements, including COVID-19.
 It is the student's responsibility to obtain the requirements and to provide health and immunization information to clinical sites.
+Failure to comply with these requirements or complete them within a timely manner, will impact your clinical opportunities, and could in turn, impact and/or delay your degree completion.